 “well-written military biography” click here for more details

 They were rugged individuals from the Texas frontier.
-They were crack shots, men who knew horses and could ride in the saddle for hours.
+Many of them were crack shots, men who knew horses and could ride in the saddle for hours.
 Most had no use for slaves and little regard for slavers.
 Above all was their loyalty to their country.
 They risked everything in the face of intimidation and violence.
-Among their ranks were former and future Texas Rangers and lawmen.
+Among their ranks were former and future Texas Rangers, Lawmen, and Governors of Texas.
 RENEGADES weaves the powerful stories of a number of the officers and troopers of the regiment that much of Texas disregarded in their history.

 There is one great thing that you men will all be able to say after this war is over and you are home once again.
 You may be thankful that twenty years from now when you are sitting by the fireplace with your grandson on your knee and he asks you what you did in the great World War II, you WON'T have to cough, shift him to the other knee and say, 'Well, your Granddaddy shoveled shit in Louisiana.'
 No, Sir, you can look him straight in the eye and say, 'Son, your Granddaddy rode with the Great Third Army and a Son-of-a- ***damned-bitch named Georgie Patton!'